Priests of the Sacred Heart of Jesus of Bétharram

 The Priests of the Sacred Heart of Jesus of Bétharram (Prêtres du Sacré-Cœur de Jésus de Bétharram; abbreviated SCI di Béth) is a Roman Catholic clerical religious congregation of Pontifical Right for men.
 It was established in Bétharram in 1832 by St. Michael Garicoits as fulfilment of a dream.
 The task of this congregation, dedicated to the Sacred Heart, was to evangelize the people through missions and to teach the young.
-It received formal approval of the Pope after Garicoits' death.
+It received the formal approval of the pope after Garicoits' death.

-They live in small communities of 3-4 persons in Argentina, Brazil, Central African Republic, France, Great Britain, India, Israel, Italy, Ivory Coast, Jordan, Palestine, Paraguay, Spain, Thailand and Uruguay.
+The members of the order live in small communities of 3 or 4 men in Argentina, Brazil, Central African Republic, France, Great Britain, India, Israel, Italy, Ivory Coast, Jordan, Palestine, Paraguay, Spain, Thailand and Uruguay.

+Formal accusations of excessive corporal punishment and sexual abuse from 1957 to 2004 by priests of the order and staff at the Notre-Dame de Bétharram school, in Lestelle-Bétharram, France—the Bétharram scandal—led to an official enquiry, the Bétharram Commission, being set up in 2025.